 To sum up, here are the four things you need to do to increase your financial aid amount:

 - Research the financial aid offerings of your potential schools.

 - Choose a school with a better aid package.

-Financial Aid can be a confusing process, but if you are informed, not only will the process go more smoothly, but you will also receive more aid.
+Financial aid can be a confusing process, but if you are informed, not only will the process go more smoothly, but you will also receive more aid.
 The whole point of financial aid is to get a good education.
-And the more money you have to do that with, the less you will worry about money and the more you will concentrate on your schooling.
+The more money you have to do that with, the less you will worry about money and the more you will concentrate on your schooling.
 And that will be the best thing of all.